Alvaro Morata Profile

 After Higuain's injury in January 2011, Real Madrid opted to sign Emmanuel Adebayor rather than give Morata his chance in the first team.
 He nevertheless kept plugging away in the reserves and scoring regularly.

 Morata's most prolific season in his first spell at Real Madrid was 2013/14, when he scored nine goals in 34 matches in all competitions under Carlo Ancelotti.
-He was able to play his part in the club's historic 10th UEFA Champions League title - Real Madrid became the first ever club to reach this milestone and nobody else has since.
+He was able to play his part in the club's historic 10th UEFA Champions League title - Real Madrid became the first, and only, club to reach this milestone.

 After the 2013/14 season, Morata was sold to Juventus for a reported €20million with the option for Real Madrid to buy him back.